ikirill/SE/Readme.md

   relation algorithm based on lattice reduction; it's straightforward and very simple and clean, and it's not mine (apart from the hacky constant generation code), I copied it from somewhere on Math.SE.
+- [iltwo?.txt](iltwo6.txt) Output from calculations of integrals of dilogarithm powers on (0, 1) in terms of multiple zeta values.